Indian Pichwai Pattern Art

 In Pichwai Art, the Raas Leela dance with Lord Krishna and the Gopis is one of the most intricate subjects.
 A garden full of intricate elements like birds, animals, flower motifs, fountains and trees depicts the dance.
 With all of the complex elements and their intricacies, an artisan can take weeks to complete a Pichwai painting.

 Firstly, to paint Pichwai art themes and motifs, it is best to create decorative borders around the canvas and then place the scene in the centre.
 The borders and scenes should not be realistic.
-Instead, you can draw the elements you select as Indian-style motifs.
-For example, the Lotus (Water Lily) and Tiger are the most common icons and they are also India’s national flower and animal, respectively.
+Instead, you can draw the elements you select as abstract motifs.
+In other words, the elements should not be realistic but almost like paisley patterns.

 Indian Pichwai Pattern Art today: